-Wandering through the Warehouse Precinct’s streets and alleyways reveal some incredible gems.
-Art and architecture, boutique stores, street art and sculpture, sit alongside one another like old friends.
+Wandering through the Warehouse Precinct’s streets and alleyways reveals some incredible gems.
+Art and architecture, boutique stores, street art and sculpture sit alongside one another like old friends.
 The layers of history here show how the city has evolved from its industrial roots.
 While you're in the precinct, it'd be remiss not to swing by Dead Soul Books for a wee browse and The Daily Coffee Co. if you need a coffee hit.

-1pm: Lunch at Side-On
+1pm: Lunch at Side-on

-326 Moray Place, Dunedin Central, Dunedin
+326 Moray Place, Central Dunedin, Dunedin

 For lunch step inside Side-on on Moray Place and be instantly immersed into the vibey, calming atmosphere that’s marked by light natural wood, soft pink walls and the quiet hum of their fully operational bakery.
-With its laid back energy, it’s the perfect spot for a midday pause.
+With its laid-back energy it’s the perfect spot for a midday pause.
 Side-on offers a full menu with items like the halloumi with fried cauliflower, watercress, cream cheese, pumpkin seeds, pickles and curry vinaigrette on toast.
 It's as delicious as it sounds.

 2.00pm: Vintage shopping at Two Squirrels Vintage

-61 Royal Terrace, Dunedin Central, Dunedin
+61 Royal Terrace, Central Dunedin, Dunedin